MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/file/file-open-method.md

 [//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)
 [//]: # (Any modifications should be made in the .xml files in the ModernDev repo.)
 # Open Method
 Opens an ASCII or binary file.
-This function does not create the file if it does not exist.
+This method does not create the file if it does not exist.

 ## Syntax
 ```